Facility Location Games Beyond Single-Peakedness: the Entrance Fee Model: Mechanisms with Two Facilities

-\begin{proof} Obviously agents \(i\) and \(j\) have no incentive to misreport.
-To change the output of the mechanism, there are only three cases to consider: (1) one agent \(k\) on the left side of \(x_i\) misreports a location \(x_k'> x_i\); (2) one agent \(k\) between \(x_i\) and \(x_j\) misreports a location \(x_k'< x_i\) or \(x_k > x_j\); (3) one agent \(k\) on the right side of \(x_j\) misreports a location \(x_k'< x_j\).
-By the Monotonicity Lemma, it easy to show that the cost of agent \(k\) will not decrease in each of the three cases. \end{proof}
+\begin{proposition} The mechanism \(m_{i,j}(\cdot,\cdot)\) is group strategyproof. \end{proposition} \begin{proof} Obviously, agents \(i\) and \(j\) have no incentive to misreport.
+Since \(x_i\le x_i\), to change the output of the mechanism, there are only three cases to consider: (1) one agent \(k\) on the left side of \(x_i\) misreports a location \(x_k'> x_i\); (2) one agent \(k\) between \(x_i\) and \(x_j\) misreports a location \(x_k'< x_i\) or \(x_k > x_j\); (3) one agent \(k\) on the right side of \(x_j\) misreports a location \(x_k'< x_j\).
+By \Cref{lm_xs_monotone} and Lemma \ref{lm_3_monotone}, it is easy to show that the cost of agent \(k\) will not decrease in each of the three cases. \end{proof}

-When \(e_{min}=e_{max}=0\), \cite{fotakis2014power} prove that any strategyproof mechanism with bounded approximation ratio (for either of the objectives) must put facilities on \(x_1\) and on \(x_n\).
-Furthermore, no strategyproof mechanism can achieve an total cost approximation ratio greater than \(n-2\).
+When \(e(\cdot)=0\), \citet{fotakis2014power} prove that any deterministic strategyproof mechanism with bounded approximation ratio (for either of the objectives) must put facilities on \(x_1\) and \(x_n\).
 Thus we only consider the mechanism \(m_{1,n}(\cdot,\cdot)\).
-The next result shows that the total cost approximation ratio of \(m_{1,n}(\cdot,\cdot)\) matches the lower bound \(n-2\).
+The following result shows that the total cost approximation ratio of \(m_{1,n}(\cdot,\cdot)\) matches the lower bound of \(n-2\) in the classical model.